lyteword/chspurgeon-tod/volume-7/psalm-141.md

 **Verse 3.** *Set a watch, O LORD, before my mouth*, etc.

-1\.A man would never use this language without a conviction of *the importance of the subject*...Everything is transacted by speech, in natural, civil, and religious concerns: how much, therefore, depends on the good or evil management of the tongue!
+1\.
+A man would never use this language without a conviction of *the importance of the subject*...
+Everything is transacted by speech, in natural, civil, and religious concerns: how much, therefore, depends on the good or evil management of the tongue!
 What an ardour of holy love and friendship, or of anger and malice, may a few words fan into a flame!
 The tongue is the principal instrument in the cause of God; and it is the chief engine of the devil; give him this, and lie asks no more—there is no mischief or misery he will not accomplish by it.
 The use, the influence of it, therefore, is inexpressible; and words are never to be considered only as *effects*, but as *causes*, the operation of which can never be fully imagined.
 Let us suppose a case, a case, I fear, but too common.
 You drop, in the thoughtlessness of conversation, or for the sake of argument or wit, some irreligious, sceptical, expression—it lodges in the memory of a child, or a servant—it takes root in a soil favourable to such seed—it gradually springs up, and brings forth fruit, in the profanation of the Sabbath; the neglect of the means of grace; in the reading of improper books; in the choice of dangerous companions;—who can tell where it will end?
 But there is a Being who knows where it began.
 It will be acknowledged that some have it in their power, by reason of their office, talents, and influence, to do much more injury than others; but none are so insignificant as to be harmless.

-2\.A man would never use this language without a conviction that *he is in danger of transgression*.
+2\.
+A man would never use this language without a conviction that *he is in danger of transgression*.
 And if David was conscious of a liableness to err, shall we ever presume on our safety?
 Our danger arises from the depravity of our nature.
 "The heart is deceitful above all things, and desperately wicked"; and "who can bring a clean thing out of an unclean?"
 Our danger arises from the contagion of example.
 There is nothing in which mankind are more universally culpable than in the disorders of speech.
 Yet with these we are constantly surrounded; and to these we have been accustomed from our impressible infancy.
 We are in danger from the frequency of speech.
 "In the multitude of words there wanteth not sin."
 We must of necessity speak often; but we often speak without necessity.
 Duty calls us to intermingle much with our fellow creatures; but we are too little in the closet, and too much in the crowd—and when we are in company we forget the admonition, "Let every man be swift to hear, and slow to speak."

-3\.A man would never use this language without a conviction of *inability to preserve himself*.
+3\.
+A man would never use this language without a conviction of *inability to preserve himself*.
 The Bible teaches us this truth, not only doctrinally, but historically.
 The examples of good men, and men eminent in godliness, confirm it in the very article before us.
 Moses, the meekest man in the earth, "spake unadvisedly with his lips."
 You have heard of the patience of Job, but he "cursed the day of his birth"; and Jeremiah, the prophet of the Lord, did the same.
 Peter said, "Though all men should be offended because of thee, I will never be offended; though I should die with thee, yet will I not deny thee."
 But how did he use his tongue a few hours after?
 Then "began he to curse and to swear, saying, I know not the man!"

-4\.A man would never use this language without a conviction *of the wisdom of applying to God for the assistance he needs*.
+4\.
+A man would never use this language without a conviction *of the wisdom of applying to God for the assistance he needs*.
 Prayer is the effect of our weakness, and the expression of our dependence.
 It confesses the agency of God.

 (a) In the first place—God is equal to our preservation.